scala-cli/libsodiumjni/README.md

 It's used by [Scala CLI](https://github.com/VirtusLab/scala-cli) to encode repository secrets about to be uploaded to GitHub via the GitHub API.
 For now, it only exposes libsodium methods that Scala CLI needs.

-The motivation for writing libsodiumjni, rathen than using any of the existing JNA-based bindings, is mainly using JNI rather than JNA to interface with libsodium, as JNI is supported from GraalVM native images, while JNA is not.
+The motivation for writing libsodiumjni, rather than using any of the existing JNA-based bindings, is mainly using JNI rather than JNA to interface with libsodium, as JNI is supported from GraalVM native images, while JNA is not.

 ## Build